Carglglz/asyncmd/README.md

 * Asynchronous services[^3] --> `aioservice.py`, `aioclass.py`, `aioservices/services`, `services.config`

-    Create a service that can have one or more tasks, install/list/get status of services, load/unload, config services as enabled or disabled or service main task args and keyword args, get the traceback of services that failed to load, init/boot services following a priority depending of another service dependency...
+    Create a service that can have one or more tasks, install/list/get status of services, load/unload, config services as enabled or disabled, config service main task args and keyword args, get the traceback of services that failed to load, init/boot services following a priority depending of another service dependency...

     e.g.